FAQ: What Biden did — and didn’t do — after U.S. report on Khashoggi’s killing by Saudi agents

 The United States “as a matter of practice has not generally applied sanctions on the highest leadership” when diplomatic relations are already in place, a senior administration official told reporters Friday, The Washington Post previously reported.
 The official, speaking on the condition of anonymity under rules set by the White House, added that the administration had “looked at this extremely closely, over the last five weeks or so” and unanimously concluded “that there’s just another more effective means to dealing with these issues going forward.”

-Washington has sanctioned other world leaders, among them: North Korea’s Kim Jong Un; Belarusian President Alexander Lukashenko; Nicolás Maduro of Venezuela; Syria’s Bashar al-Assad; and the late Zimbabwean President Robert Mugabe.
+Washington has sanctioned other world leaders, among them North Korea’s Kim Jong Un; Belarusian President Alexander Lukashenko; Nicolás Maduro of Venezuela; Syria’s Bashar al-Assad; and the late Zimbabwean president Robert Mugabe.

 What other policy changes has Biden made?